 Six brilliant keepers who just couldn’t displace Gianluigi Buffon as Italy No.1

-Gianluigi Buffon has made more than 1,000 appearances during an illustrious career – and he’s had to fight off some serious competition along the way.
+Gianluigi Buffon has made over 1,000 appearances during an incredible career – and he’s had to fight off some serious competition along the way.

 We have already published our very own tribute to one of the greatest goalkeepers of all-time, but spare a thought for those who have had to compete with Buffon.

 Here are seven outstanding goalkeepers who would have been No.1 for any other country in the world but just had to serve as back-up to Buffon for Italy.